Rafaelcerq28/gerador-loteria/README.md

 ## Running Locally

-To run the service locally, make sure you have Java 8 or higher installed on your machine.
+To run the service locally, make sure you have Java 19 and maven installed on your machine.
 Clone this repository and run the project.

 The service will be available at `http://localhost:8080/gerador`.